rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

                 - manual
                 - Dynamic : DHCP vs ARP
                 - Example : how Internet works
-    - Topic 4 : all about Ports & protocols
+    - Lecture 4 : all about Ports & protocols
         - Ports in networking
 			- Q : define Port
 			- understanding what is Port